benchflow/benchflow/README.md

 # About this repository
 This is a documentation and meta-repository.
 Follow the links you can find on this README file to read the documentation and to explore all the sub-projects of the BenchFlow framework.

+# Project Status
+The project is currently in active development and is tested on Mac OS X for the client command line side tools, and Ubuntu 14.04.2 LTS for the server side tools.

 # Project Description
 TODO: describe the main components and the overall architecture of the system on dedicated md files, pointed by a brief summary to be presented here.

-# Project Status
-The project is currently in active development and is tested on Mac OS X for the client command line side tools, and Ubuntu 14.04.2 LTS for the server side tools.

-***WARNING:***We are currently releasing all the Sub-projects of the BenchFlow framework in their current status.
+***WARNING:*** We are currently releasing all the Sub-projects of the BenchFlow framework in their current status.

-Our current main branch is: dev
+Our current main branch is: ***dev***

+# Installation
+TODO

+# How to Use BenchFlow
+TODO

 # Project DevOps Lifecycle
 *Dev*: we use [Eclipse](https://www.eclipse.org/home/index.php) to develop BenchFlow.
 Each repository has one or more Eclipse projects if needed.
+For dependency management we use [Maven](http://maven.apache.org) for Java and [GoDep](https://github.com/tools/godep) for Go.
 TODO: Describe the DevOps automated lifecycle

 # Dependencies
 TODO: describe the main dependencies of the project

-# Installation
+## Sub-projects
+TODO: point to the sub-projects briefly introducing them

+## Requirements
 TODO

-# Requirements
-TODO

-# How to Use BenchFlow
-TODO

-# Sub-projects
-TODO: point to the sub-projects briefly introducing them

 # How to Contribute
 [Contributing](documentation/contributing.md)